Texas, Tom Herman land in-state defensive end prospect Max Cummins

 On Wednesday, defensive end prospect Max Cummins committed to the Longhorns ahead of scholarship offers from Baylor, Houston, UCF and UConn, among other schools.
 Cummins was once committed to UConn before reopening his recruitment and, now, landing with the Longhorns.

+“I also want the high school coaches of the great state of Texas to know that this is their football program,” he said then.
+“I have recruited this state for 20-some odd years.
+I have grown up with the high school football coaches in this great state.
+It is important to me that the great players in the great state of Texas understand that we are going to do everything we can to keep them home.”

+Many of the players he is recruiting are players with whom he developed a relationship as the Houston coach.
+With more time, he can create more far-reaching relationships, which is the challenge of any coach in Year 1.

-When he received an in-home visit from Longhorns defensive assistant coach Oscar Giles he was still awaiting a scholarship offer.
+When Cummins received an in-home visit from Longhorns defensive assistant coach Oscar Giles he was still awaiting a scholarship offer.
 Before the visit had ended, Cummins had both received the offer he was waiting on and accepted it, officially pledging his future to the Austin university.

 In a piece detailing Cummins’ varied strengths, 247 Sports noted the three-star prospect was one of the Lone Star State’s fastest rising recruits.
 While he is rated as a three-star prospect, much of his ranking may be due to his school, Fort Worth’s All Saints Episcopal School, which is not a member of Texas’ primary UIL competition.